TomFallon9/Password-Generator/README.md

 ## Instructions

 When the user clicks the generate password button they will see a series of prompts.
 The user must select the length of the password, between 8 and 128 characters.
 User will then choose the character types that they want included in the password.
-The choices are :lowercase, uppercase, numeric, and special characters.
+The choices are: lowercase, uppercase, numeric, and special characters.
 Once selections have been made a randomly generated password matching the user's selected criteria will be displayed on the page.

 ## Technologies Used: